Fresh – if you’re 12.

 Yes, Adam Sandler used to be a funny standup comedian.

-In 100% FRESH, Sandler tries to recapture that unsure youth of his past: funny songs (that were a feature on SNL), disjointed observations, framing himself as an Everyman (an area rug on the stage and some furniture in the background), dressed casually-to-the-point-of-unkempt, with thousands of edits skipping between small clubs and arenas, that we realize are purely a distraction due to the comedy being so weak.
+In 100% FRESH, Sandler tries to recapture that unsure youth of his past: funny songs (that were a feature on SNL), disjointed observations, framing himself as an Everyman (an area rug on the stage and some middle-class furniture in the background) even though he’s a multi-millionaire, dressed casually-to-the-point-of-unkempt, with thousands of edits skipping between small clubs and arenas, that we realize are purely a distraction due to the comedy being so weak.
+Let’s face it: Sandler has traveled way too far down the stream of Life to recapture the youthful spark that ironically made him what he is today.

 Sandler has made some reasonably watchable movies (PUNCH-DRUNK LOVE, REIGN OVER ME, FUNNY PEOPLE), but this standup presentation is Sandler in the vein of his most juvenile roles (THE WATERBOY, LITTLE NICKY, BIG DADDY), his jutting-jawed voice prominently featured, the jokes mostly going nowhere, and many landing totally flat – if it weren’t for the canned laughter.